osiris-cloud/osiris-cloud/docs/api/container_registry.md

 - `name` (string, required): Name of the container registry.
 - `slug` (string, required): unique identifier for the container registry.
 This will be used to generate the URL.
+- `password` (string, required): Password for the container registry.
 - `public` (bool, optional): If true, the registry will be public.
 In public mode, users can pull without authentication.
 Default is false.